Skip to main content

 with open("/var/reports/weekly.csv", "r", encoding="utf-8") as f:

-summary = summarize_report(f)
+summary = await summarize_report(f)

 Rate Limiting